Jimi Hendrix: Military service

 Hendrix completed his paratrooper training and, on January 11, 1962, Major General Charles W. G. Rich awarded him the prestigious Screaming Eagles patch.
 By February, his personal conduct had begun to draw criticism from his superiors.
 They labeled him an unqualified marksman and often caught him napping while on duty and failing to report for bed checks.
-On May 24, Hendrix's platoon sergeant, James C. Spears, filed a report in which he stated: "He has no interest whatsoever in the Army ...
+On May 24, Hendrix's platoon sergeant, James C. Spears, filed a report in which he stated: "He [Hendrix] has no interest whatsoever in the Army...
 It is my opinion that Private Hendrix will never come up to the standards required of a soldier.
 I feel that the military service will benefit if he is discharged as soon as possible."
 On June 29, 1962, Hendrix was granted a general discharge under honorable conditions.
 Hendrix later spoke of his dislike of the army and that he had received a medical discharge after breaking his ankle during his 26th parachute jump, (Note: According to authors Steven Roby and Brad Schreiber: "It has been erroneously reported that Captain John Halbert, a medical officer, recommended that Jimi be discharged primarily for admitting to having homosexual desires for an unnamed soldier."
-However, in the National Personnel Records Center, which contains 98 pages documenting Hendrix's army service, including his numerous infractions, the word "homosexual" is not mentioned.) but no Army records have been produced that indicate that he received or was discharged for any injuries.
+However, in the National Personnel Records Center, which contains 98 pages documenting Hendrix's army service, including his numerous infractions, the word "homosexual" is not mentioned.) but no Army records have been produced that indicate that he neither received nor was discharged for any injuries.